-Our results support the validity of this management practice; however, we also point out limits to increases in harvest that can be sustained by increasing selectivity for males.
-Since males are renewed at the same rate as females, the effect of a male-selective harvest at maximum sustained yield is to cause a decline in the number of males and a decline in the mean age of males.
+Our results support the validity of sex-selective harvesting as a strategy for increasing the sustainable hunt in polar bears, compared to that available from a non-selective harvest.
+However, we also point out limits to increases in harvest that can be sustained by increasing selectivity for males.
+Since males are renewed at the same rate as females, the effect of a maleselective harvest at maximum sustained yield is to cause a decline in the number of males and a decline in the mean age of males.
 In our example population, a harvest of 28% females was sustainable only when males were harvested as 2-year-old, sexually immature cubs (Figs. 1 and 3).
 Thus, a 3:1 (M:F) selectivity of harvest may be numerically sustainable, but would not be biologically realistic.
 That said, a 2:1 (M:F) harvest would not likely reduce the abundance or mean age of male bears to the point of reducing mating success/annual production.
 Effects of sex-selective harvest on population composition must therefore be considered when management recommendations are put forward.
 Equation 1 only applies within the range of selectivity that is normally sustainable (i.e., harvest composition of 28-50% females for the same population parameters used to produce Equation 1), and does not describe the reduction in mean age of males and number of males that occurs.
 When the effects of sex-selective harvesting on the mean age and number of males in the population is considered, a harvest ratio of 2:1 (M:F) appears to be the maximum selectivity possible within conservation limits.
+This sex ratio provides for the possibility of higher harvests but with an acceptable impact (reduced numbers of males and reduced mean age) on the population.